The Durrant Trophy: 2016 Report and 2017 Competition Details

 In 2016 we had a great tournament with two very competitive sections in the U-150 and U-100 categories.

 In the U-100 section we had a clear winner: Alexey Markov, with a mind-blowing 100% win record: 8 wins out of 8 matches.
+His grading this year has gone up to an impressive ECF grading of 127.
+Congratulations to Alexey.
+In 2017 Alexey will play in the U-150 section.
+This will be an interesting test for Alexey.

 I trust all participants enjoyed the tournament and improved their chess in doing so.
-Thanks for your participation
+Thanks for your participation in 2016 and good luck to all in this year's Durrant Trophy Tournament!
+Details now follow.

 2017 Competition

-The tournament will run until the first week of December 2017, the month in which the winner for each category is
+The tournament will run until the first week of December 2017, the month in which the winner for each category is to be announced (at the club's Christmas Party).

-Each player, as far as he/she is able, should play two games vs. each player in their respective section of the
+Each player, as far as he/she is able, should play two games vs. each player in their respective section of the tournament - one with white and one with the black pieces.

-a win, 1/2 point for a draw and zero points for a loss).
-All games will be ECF graded and results will go towards your
+By the end of the year, the winner will be the player that achieves the highest number of points (Note: 1 point for a win, 1/2 point for a draw and zero points for a loss).
+All games will be ECF graded and results will go towards your National Grades.

 What happens when a player withdraws or is not able to play all their games?

-a) If they have played less than half their scheduled games their results are cancelled for the purposes of the
+a) If they have played less than half their scheduled games their results are cancelled for the purposes of the tournament (but the game results will still go towards ECF National Grades).

-b) If they have played more than half their games then their results stand and the rest of their scheduled games
+b) If they have played more than half their games then their results stand and the rest of their scheduled games will be scored as a win to their opponent by default.

 Time limit U-150 section

-agree to play a Quick play finish (by mutual consent only) in which case the rate of play is 30 moves in 60 mins with
+The default time control is 35 moves in 75 minutes and 35 moves in the following 75 minutes.
+Alternatively you may agree to play a Quick play finish (by mutual consent only) in which case the rate of play is 30 moves in 60 mins with all remaining moves in 15 mins.

 Time limit U-100 section